Reports: Former Seahawk Frank Clark charged with felony possession of assault weapon

 Clark also was arrested June 20 in the Los Angeles area for a vehicle code violation when police noticed an open duffel bag that had an Uzi inside, according to reports.
 Clark reportedly said the gun belonged to a member of his security team.
 Clark was arrested for possession of a concealed firearm in a vehicle and booked into jail and later released on $35,000 bond.
 That incident reportedly remains under investigation.

-The Star reported that Clark will be arraigned in Compton, Calif., on July 14 in relation to the charge for the March arrest.
+The Star reported that Clark will be arraigned in Compton, California, on July 14 in relation to the charge for the March arrest.

 The Star reported that the Chiefs had no immediate comment on Clark’s charge.